cvoege/blog-staging/content/blog/curing-your-ai-10x-engineer-imposter-syndrome.md

 In my experience, AI delivers rare, short bursts of 10-100x productivity.
 When I have AI write me a custom ESLint rule in a few minutes, which would have taken hours of documentation surfing and tutorials otherwise, that's a genuine order of magnitude time and effort improvement.
 Moments like this do happen with AI.
 Many career non-coders have felt the magic in the first few days after spinning an app up with Lovable.

-The problem is that burst of 10x productivity does not scale.
+The problem is that productivity does not scale.
 I don't write more than one ESLint rule per year.
 This burst of productivity was enabled solely by the fact that I didn't care about this code and wasn't going to work to make it readable for the next engineer.
 If constantly writing ESLint rules became a core job requirement I'd sink the one-time cost to learn how ESLint internals work.
 After that, there simply wouldn't be a big difference in the time it takes to vibe code a rule vs. write it myself, especially when you add in the extra time to make my code human readable for when I come back to this file in 6 months.

 Eventually every vibe coder reaches the point where the returns start heavily diminishing.
 Their [site gets hacked](https://pivot-to-ai.com/2025/03/18/guys-im-under-attack-ai-vibe-coding-in-the-wild/) and they need to actually sink the time to learn how security works.
 The app gets too big for context windows and things start looking and functioning inconsistently.
 Real frontend engineers who know what they are doing are hired to implement a consistent design system and UX.